Sriracha Recipe – Homemade Chili Hot Sauce

 So yes, that’s what I’ll call it from now on, Cult Sriracha.

 When I first made this sauce a while back, I asked myself: What makes Huy Fong’s Sriracha, this ubiquitous Asian, cock-labeled chili sauce so popular?
 It’s just a chili condiment in a squirt bottle for god sakes and there’s a gazillion different brands out there on the market.
 But I myself, can confess to squeezing the dickens out of this bottle of orange/reddish gold goodness.
 It’s like a prized commodity when it hits the palate and gives incredible sensations of heat, sweet and tang.
 Sriracha has the perfect balance of all flavors: delicate spice combined with sweet and garlicky tangy undertones that make it perfect in almost any dish.

-Watch the video for this Homemade Sriracha Hot Sauce Recipe:
+Video: Homemade Sriracha Hot Sauce Recipe:

 Huy Fong’s Sriracha isn’t too spicy to where it will cause beads of sweat to roll down one’s face, nor is it claiming to be “hotter than a motha” and attempt to cause a brain concussion.
 Neither is it trying to break records with the million scoville scale mark, nor is it trying to keep you on the toilet for the entire morning after.

 Being the fresh sauce addict that I am and loving to create outside the bottle, I wanted to re-create my own Sriracha recipe in my own kitchen and customize the spice/sweet/tang layers to my own preferences.
 I can take a little more heat in my sriracha recipe than most and I wanted to raise the spicy bar in the sauce to accommodate not just my own taste buds, but also for my chili loving friends.
 Give me more spice in my hot sauce and I’ll be a very, very good girl.